MicrosoftDocs/learn/learn-pr/azure/connect-an-app-to-azure-storage/includes/9-initialize-the-storage-account-model.md

 1. Save the changes you made to the *index.js* file.

-1. In the Cloud Shell command line enter the following command to build and run your program, which creates the container in your storage account.
+1. In the Cloud Shell command line, enter the following command to build and run your program, which creates the container in your storage account.

     ```bash
     node index.js